 Who is in charge of the Kitchen?

-For the past fourteen out of the fifteen years that we have been doing the Brouhaha, Tonie Ervin has run things pretty smoothly.
-If you watch the recent tongue-in-cheek video FAQ you will see her being referred to as “cranky”.
+For the past twenty years that we have been doing the Brouhaha, Tonie Ervin has run things pretty smoothly.
+If you watch the tongue-in-cheek video FAQ you will see her being referred to as “cranky”.
 This for the most part is true.
 She is a bit of a taskmaster, but she gets results and the kitchen has always been a pleasant success (fundraising wise) under her jurisdiction.

 Can I Volunteer to help in the Kitchen?
 How do I do it?

 Volunteering takes nothing more than coming into the kitchen and offering yourself.
 OK, that sounds a bit sinister.
 Look, just let someone on staff know that you are interested in helping out.
 The biggest thing that we ALWAYS need is dishwashers, esp.
 Sat morning after breakies and Sat evening after the free meal!
 Usually, if Tonie needs assistance in prep work and pot stirring, she pressgangs someone into the role.
 SO if you don't want to help out, don't stand too close to her for too long!

 I have attended other events where I have been allowed access through the kitchen.
 Why am I restricted from coming past the counter or using the back door?

 Although we can appreciate that you know your way around the park, and through the kitchen, we have tried to make things as safe as possible.
 Some of our staff tends to get a bit zealous when cooking and cleaning, so the kitchen floor can be an unsafe place.
 Heck, sometimes we don't even want to walk on it ourselves!
 Maintaining control over the access through the kitchen doors is a way to ensure the minimization of slip/trip hazards.
 In other words: “Safety First!”